MuhammadJoyHussain/e-shop-backend/README.md

 NODE_ENV = development
 PORT = 5000
 MONGO_URI = your mongodb uri
-JWT_SECRET = 'you can use whatever you want' PAYPAL_CLIENT_ID = your paypal client id
+JWT_SECRET = 'you can put whatever you want' PAYPAL_CLIENT_ID = your paypal client id
 ```